UI functionalities and features

 Application switcher

-The application switcher shows all Cumulocity IoT applications you currently have access to.
+The application switcher shows all Cumulocity applications you currently have access to.
 These can be subscribed applications or custom applications.
 Just click the icon for the desired application to open it as active application.

 Search and filter functionality